Vallisneria Care – A Complete Guide

 Plant Pests

 Sometimes when you bring a new Vallisneria home, you get more than you bargained for.
-Aquatic invertebrates like worms and aquarium snails can be very common in the facilities where the plants are grown and will often hide amongst the leaves of your plant, before making themselves at home in your tank.
+Aquatic invertebrates like worms and aquarium snails is very common in the facilities where the plants are grown and will often hide amongst the leaves of your plant, before making themselves at home in your tank.

 Inspect new live plants carefully and remove any eggs or invertebrates that you find before planting them in your tank.